timveil/hive-jdbc-driver/driver-properties.md

 | :--- | :--- | :--- | :--- |
 | thriftVersion | `7` | false | none |

-The Thrift Protocol Version as defined in `TProtocolVersion` helps to define the features/functions available as defined in the Thrift IDL or `.thrift` file.
-This allows interoperability between Hive versions.
+The Thrift Protocol Version or `TProtocolVersion` is defined in the `TCLIService.thrift` file and allows interoperability between different Hive versions.
+It is important that the value you specify is supported by your version of HS2.
+The default value, `7`, will work with Hive 1.2.0 or greater.
+If you specify a value greater than supported by HS2, you may get an exception with the following message: `HiveThriftException: org.apache.thrift.TApplicationException: Required field 'client_protocol' is unset!`.

 #### TProtocolVersion values